-    Maybe yes and maybe no. Concrete moves when it wants to and depending on how much movement there is will determine if the crack returns.
 Generally small cracks do not reappear.
-While larger ones might.
-The good news is that our repair products are designed to repair cracks and keep them from reappearing.
-Remember however there are no guarantees with cracks.
+Cracks can appear in concrete at any time.
+As we say in our industry cracks have a mind of their own.
+Our repair products are designed to repair cracks and keep them from reappearing, however there are no guarantees with cracks.
 If a crack does come back it will usually appear as a hairline crack.
 The decorative chips you put on the floor are there to hide most imperfections so your floor still looks great.

-19. Does the concrete need to be cleaned up before using the cleaning solution?
+19. Does concrete need to be cleaned up before using the cleaning solution?

-20. Can I add thinner to the coating when mixing the epoxy?
+20. Can I add thinner to the coating when mixing the 100% solids epoxy?

 21. If I have had fiberglass added to my concrete will Epoxydoc epoxy cover the hairs that are present after floor prep?

 Yes.
-First use a propane torch to torch the hairs from the floor before coating.
-Coat the floor with a first coat of Epoxydoc epoxy, wait 24 hours and sand vigorously with an industrial sander using 80 grit sandpaper.
-You can rent this from a rental store or home depot.
-The cost to rent a machine is inexpensive.
+Sand the floor with 80 grit sandpaper using a floor machine.
+You can rent these machines at any home improvement or rental stores.
+Coat the floor with first coat of Epoxydoc epoxy, wait 24 hours and sand again using 80 grit sandpaper.
 Apply a second coat of epoxy and flake the floor.
 Remember decorative chips are important to hiding imperfections in the floor.
-You can order more epoxy and chips as needed.

 22. Why should I use Epoxydoc over other brands of epoxy?

 Epoxydoc epoxies are manufactured to the highest standards.
 They are 100% solids epoxy.
 Self leveling and engineered for easy application.
 There simply is no finer epoxy on the market.
-With over 25 years of combined experience in the manufacturing and application of epoxies and other coatings, you can be assured of a quality product.
+With over 15 years of combined experience in the manufacturing and application of epoxies and other coatings, you can be assured of a quality product.
 Remember we were installers first before we became manufacturers.
 We're pretty good at what we do.
-Our products are used by professionals and those of you that want to do it yourself.
-Epoxydoc epoxies were made with the end user in mind, its hard to screw it up.
+Our products are used by professionals and those of you that want to do it yourself making it hard to screw it up.

 23. What does 100% solids epoxy mean?

-This is the finest epoxy you can buy in terms of thickness, durability, and performance.
+Our epoxies are thick, durable, and perform to high standards.
 100% solids means that when you apply 10 mils of 100 % solids epoxy it has a dry film of 10 mils.
 In comparison if you use a water base epoxy which is 50% solids and you apply it at 6 mils you will get a dry film of 3 mils.
 Our Epoxydoc 100 % solids epoxy is used in garages and heavy duty industrial warehouses.